grpc/proposal/L85-core-binder-transport.md

 class SecurityPolicy {
  public:
+  virtual ~SecurityPolicy() = default;
-  // returns true if the UID is authorized to connect virtual bool IsAuthorized(int uid) = 0;
+  // Returns true if the UID is authorized to connect. virtual bool IsAuthorized(int uid) = 0;
 };
 ```